bhuvan6732/Slot-booking-backend/README.md

 1. Clone the repository.
 2. Install the dependencies.
 3. Set up the database connection.
-Update the MongoDB connection URL in the `config.js` file.
+Update the MongoDB connection URL in the `file.env` file.
 4. Start the server.
-5. The server will run at `http://localhost:8000`.
+5. The server will run at `http://localhost:5000`.

 ## API Endpoints